olivares-j/Kalkayotl/README.md

 ## Running the code

 The easiest way to run the code on your own data sets is to copy the ``example.py`` file and modify it according to your needs.
-Instructions are given within it.
+Instructions are given within it, read it carefully.

 Before running Kalkayotl:

-1. Verify that your input file contains the typical Gaia columns (compare with the input file of the example).
+1. Verify that your input file contains the typical Gaia columns.
+You can compare with the input file of the example.
 2. Remove possible duplicated sources and/or duplicated identifiers from the input file.
 3. Execute the file.
 E.g. ```python example.py```